PSModule/GitHub/README.md

 #### Personal access token

 This is the least secure method of authentication, but it is also the simplest.
-Running the `Connect-GitHubAccount` command with the `-AccessToken` parameter will send you to the GitHub website where you can create a new personal access token.
+Running the `Connect-GitHubAccount` command with the `-AccessToken` parameter will send you to the GitHub site where you can create a new personal access token.
 Give it the access you need and paste it into the terminal.

 ```powershell